ajmengistu/analysis-of-international-football-dataset/README.md

-# Exploratory Analysis of International Football result dataset
+# Exploratory Analysis of International Football Results Dataset
 An attempt to explore a list of 40,000 international football match results from 1872 to 2018 via data science exploratory analysis.
 ### Objective: What is the goal?